-As of the Report Release Date, Granite, together with a company from the Shikun & Binui group, engaged in an agreement for the sale of their entire rights and holdings in "Mini Israel" to an unrelated third party for an immaterial amount.
-The closing of the transaction is scheduled for shortly after the release hereof.
+During the report period, Granite, together with a company from the Shikun & Binui group, closed a transaction for the sale of all of their rights and holdings in "Mini Israel" to an unrelated third party for an immaterial amount.

-7. Additional Operations
+8. Additional Operations